Staff & Officers

 Mr Ian Pattison

-I am the circuit steward responsible for Lay Appointments ranging from cleaners and caretakers to lay workers.
+I am the circuit steward responsible for Property.
 Since June 2012, when we moved to Ossett, my wife Christine and I worship at The King's Way Church where we are both Worship Stewards.
 Prior to our move I worshipped at Woodside Methodist Church, Horsforth which is now part of the Leeds South and West Circuit where I held various positions at Church and Circuit level.